 The science behind it

-Vitamin E is not just one compound; it is a family of fat-soluble molecules, with alpha-tocopherol being the most common form in supplements.
-At higher doses, alpha-tocopherol may influence hemostasis, the body’s normal clotting process.
+Vitamin E is a family of fat-soluble molecules, with alpha-tocopherol being the most common form in supplements.
+The bleeding concern rests on a recognized mechanism plus supportive clinical evidence.

-Because the mechanism is pharmacodynamic rather than an absorption issue, taking the two products at different times of day does not fully solve the problem.
-The safer strategy is dose limitation, careful review of all supplements, and appropriate monitoring.
+Because the effect is on clotting rather than on absorption, taking the two products at different times of day does not solve the problem.
+The safer strategy is to avoid high-dose supplements, review all supplements with a clinician, and arrange appropriate monitoring.

 Frequently Asked Questions